sourcifyeth/docs/docs/2. Running Sourcify/1-Running Locally.md

 ### RPC keys

-Set [Alchemy](https://www.alchemy.com/) API keys for each Ethereum and Polygon network you want to use.
-You can use the same key for all networks.
+Set [Alchemy](https://www.alchemy.com/) API keys for each Ethereum and Polygon chain you want to use.
+You can use the same key for all chains.
 Replace the RPC links to your liking in [`services/core/src/sourcify-chains.ts`](https://github.com/ethereum/sourcify/blob/master/services/core/src/sourcify-chains.ts) if you won't be using Alchemy.
 For the chains without an RPC in `sourcify-chains.ts`, the default RPCs from in [`services/core/src/chains.json`](https://github.com/ethereum/sourcify/blob/master/services/core/src/chains.json) will be used.

 ```
 ALCHEMY_ID_ETH_MAINNET=